 Apart from: ‘How long did it take you to write it?’ the most common question people ask anybody with a book out is: ‘Where do you get your ideas?’

-So here’s where, in a long, long, long piece about a pair of musicians.
-(It started as the draft of a little talk, but I thought I may as well go the whole hog and make a proper essay out of it.)
+The answer, this time round, was in Georges Brassens and Jake Thackray.
+(This post started as the draft of a little talk, but I thought I may as well go the whole hog and make a proper essay out of it.)

 Make a list of great love songs and Jake Thackray’s ‘Lah-di-dah’ will be on it.
 And if not, your list is wrong.